dnesteryuk/site_prism.vcr/README.md

 end
 ```

 The block which is passed to `shift_event` method is executed in a context of an element, it means any method of [Capybara::Node::Element](http://rubydoc.info/github/jnicklas/capybara/master/Capybara/Node/Element) object can be used there.
-Also, `apply_vcr` method supports all helpers which were described above.
+Similar to `click_and_apply_vcr` method, you can override cassettes, add new cassettes, use `path` helper method while applying cassettes and `home_path` helper method specified while defining a SitePrism element.

 ### Linking and applying VCR cassettes with SitePrism pages